Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

 where $\mu_k^{(t)}$, $\beta_k^{(t)}$ and $\epsilon_k^{(t)} \distind \distMVN(0, \Phi_k^{(t)})$ are defined as in \cref{eq:pCCA_obs_proposed}.
 Then for each $t$ we could define a parameter $\sigma_{12}^{(t)}$ as in \cref{eq:pCCA_latent_proposed} to capture population-level association between $X_1^{(t)}$ and $X_2^{(t)}$ at $t$.
 But because we are also interested in lagged associations between $X_1^{(t)}$ and $X_2^{(s)}$ for $s \neq t$, we replace the bivariate model (\ref{eq:pCCA_latent_proposed}) for $Z_1^{(t)}$ and $Z_2^{(t)}$ for a given $t$ by a global model for all $t=1, \ldots, T$:

-where $\Sigma$ captures jointly all simultaneous and lagged associations within and between the two time series. \cref{fig:latent_factor_model} illustrates the dependence structure of this model.
+where $\Sigma$ captures jointly all simultaneous and lagged associations within and between the two time series. \Cref{fig:pCCA_over_time}(a) illustrates the dependence structure of this model.
 We decompose ${\Sigma}$ and its inverse $\Omega$ as

 to highlight the auto-correlations ${\Sigma}_{11}$ and ${\Sigma}_{22}$ within and cross-correlations $\Sigma_{12}$ between the time series, and denote by ${\Sigma}_{kl}^{(t,s)}$, $(t,s) \in [T]^2$, the elements of ${\Sigma}_{kl}$.
 Then ${\Sigma}_{12}^{(t,t)}$ for some fixed $t$ has the same interpretation as $\sigma_{12}$ in \cref{eq:pCCA_BJ}.
 Further, $-\Omega_{12}^{(t,s)}/\sqrt{\Omega_{11}^{(t,t)} \Omega_{22}^{(s,s)}}$ is the partial correlation between the two latent time series at times $t$ and $s$.
-Thus, when an element of $\Omega_{12}$ is non-null, depicted by the red star in the expanded display in \cref{fig:graphical_interpretation}, its coordinates $(t,s)$ and distance $(t-s)$ from the diagonal indicate at what time in the trial a connectivity happens between two time series, and at what lead or lag, respectively.
+Thus, when an element of $\Omega_{12}$ is non-null, depicted by the red star in the expanded display in \Cref{fig:pCCA_over_time}(b), its coordinates $(t,s)$ and distance $(t-s)$ from the diagonal indicate at what time in the trial a connectivity happens between two time series, and at what lead or lag, respectively.
 In our neuroscience application, they represent the timing of connections and direction of information flow between two brain regions.
+As is common with latent variable models, the signs of the latent covariance $\Sigma$ and therefore the latent precision $\Omega$ are not identifiable.
+This non-identifiability is benign for inference on the directionality in lead-lag connectivity, which is encoded in the support of $\Omega_{12}$, rather than by their signs.
+(See \Cref{fig:pCCA_over_time}(b).)
+The directionality remains interpretable even though the signs of the partial-correlations are unidentifiable.
+Therefore in the following sections we focus on the estimation and inference for the magnitude of associations, rather than their sign.